corelan/pyencfsgui/README.md

   ./pyencfsgui.sh
   ```
 - On first run, the script will create a local virtual environment in `./pyencfsgui` and install the Python dependencies from `requirements.txt`
+- The launcher changes into the repository folder before starting the app, so relative files resolve correctly and the built-in `git pull` update check runs from the project directory
 - Check/edit the settings as needed.
 Make sure to verify the path of the various binaries (`encfs`, `gocryptfs`, `mount`)
 - Create a new volume (or add an existing one to the application)
 - Enjoy!